kevinkickback/Tashas-Notes-of-Everything/Compendium/NPC's/Tinkera Drenn.md

 <span class="clearfix"></span>

 > [!quote|no-t]
->A spirited female gnome residing in the bustling city of [[Baldurs Gate]].
-By day, she's a part-time employee at Sorcerous Sundries, a renowned arcane emporium where she assists customers with their magical needs.
+>By day, she's a part-time employee at Sorcerous Sundries, a renowned arcane emporium where she assists customers with their magical needs.
 With her vibrant personality and keen intellect, she's become a familiar face among the enchanting wares of the shop.
 However, beneath her jovial exterior lies a secret that few are privy to: Tinkera is the caretaker of a mischievous baby red dragon, whom she affectionately calls Ignis.
 Despite her best efforts to keep him hidden, Ignis's playful antics occasionally threaten to reveal their clandestine companionship.

 #### marker
 > [!column|flex 3]